RugnirViking/ROSMASTER-SAMS-CHEAT-SHEET-V2/README.md

 > catkin_make

-This will build all packages in the catkin workspace. packages should be rebuilt each and every time you make a change to python or c++ code, but *sometimes* you can get away without re-building with python nodes.
+This will build all packages in the catkin workspace.
+Packages really should be rebuilt each and every time you make a change to python or c++ code, but *sometimes* you can get away without re-building with python nodes.
 If it's behaving strangely, re-build first!

 Finally, remember to [Source the workspace](#sourcing-the-workspace), and then [Run your node!](#running-a-node)